dorkodu/sage/paper/3 -- Principles and Concepts.md

     >
     >
     > **For example:** In our PHP implementation, you can define an optional ‘context’ array which you can use as a simple dependency container.
 Sage will pass that context value to resolver and act functions.

+    This is an example query of adding a to-do, for the sake of simplicity :

 - ##### Act